Devolo Magic 2 Wi-Fi full review

 Magic 1’s maximum (theoretical) speed is 1,200Mbps.
 Devolo believes this is more than capable of providing a network fast enough for everyday home-office and browsing applications, plus HD streaming.

-The Top-of-the-range Devolo Magic 2 WiFi Kit costs from £169.99 for the Starter Kit with one base unit and one second-room Wi-Fi Powerline adapter (with two Gigabit Ethernet ports); to get the full benefit of Mesh (and if you have a larger home) then the Multiroom Kit is a three pack (with base unit and two Wi-Fi adapters) priced at £269.99.
+The top-of-the-range Devolo Magic 2 WiFi features the faster speeds plus the Wi-Fi hotspot and Mesh capability.
+The Magic 2 WiFi Starter Kit costs £169.99 for the Starter Kit with one base unit and one second-room Wi-Fi Powerline adapter (with two Gigabit Ethernet ports); to get the full benefit of Mesh (and if you have a larger home) then the Multiroom Kit is a three-pack (with base unit and two Wi-Fi adapters) priced at £269.99.
 Extra Magic 2 WiFi adapters cost £109.99 each.

 This might seem expensive but if it noticeably speeds up your home network then it’s a one-off payment worth making.